joshgagnon/catalex_users/readme.md

 To perform the initial deployment on a live server, clone the https://github.com/joshgagnon/catalex_utils.git repo.
 Edit the variables at the top of the install\_users.sh script then run it as root.

+#### OAuth

+Currently the only OAuth provider setup is LinkedIn.
+For LinkedIn OAuth to work, it's ket and secret need to be entered into a new file `config/oauth.php`.
+Use `config/oauth.example.php` as an example.

 ### Updating Live

 Live installations can be updated with the following command: